th-we/deskflow-wiki/Compiling.md

 1. Install [XCode](https://developer.apple.com/xcode/download/) (also available via the Mac App Store)
     1. Update the command line tools setting - Preferences -> Locations
     1. In the Command Line Tools drop-down, select "Xcode 9.4"
-1. Install the latest version of Qt 5.9 [Qt](https://www1.qt.io/download-open-source/) (5.9.6 as of Jun 11/18)
+1. Install the latest version of Qt 5 [Qt](https://www1.qt.io/download-open-source/) (5.12.5 as of Nov 2019)
     1. Choose open-source option when downloading the installer
     1. Run the installer
     1. At the component selection screen, select "LTS" and refresh.
-Qt 5.9.x should be visible in the dropdown: select macOS for the latest 5.9.x version (5.9.8 as of 2019-07-01)
+Qt 5.12.x should be visible in the dropdown: select macOS for the latest 5.12.x version
     1. At bottom of list ensure Qt Creator is selected under "Tools", it should be selected by default
     1. Select Continue, agree to terms, and install
 1. Install CMake, libsodium using Homebrew: